derektypist/tic-tac-toe/README.md

 ### Content

-Most of the code is taken from FreeCodeCamp (codepen https://codepen.io/freeCodeCamp/full/KzXQgy/).
+Most of the code is taken from Robert Green (https://codepen.io/robwgreenjr/pen/BZxeYR).

 ### Acknowledgements